firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-19-the-boy-on-the-roof.md

 “That’s good.
 Here.”
 I lifted the cable cutters and rope out of my pack and set them down beside him.
 “These are for you.
 You get away from here and go to the nearest city, okay?
 Find a Climate Victims office, tell them your story.
 They’ll be able to get your school records, set you up in school there, you can keep doing your music — you’ll be okay.
 Okay?
 I’d offer to take you with me, but I’m always traveling, and you should finish your schooling.
 But go.
 Don’t worry about family, don’t worry about the mayor, and please, please, don’t worry about the clouds.
 The cloud’s’ll love you just as well wherever they find you as they will if they find you here, and I really don’t think they’re coming here anytime soon.”

 The boy didn’t answer for a long time, and he didn’t make any move to take the cable cutters or the rope.
-But at last he thanked me — just that, nothing more.
+But at last, he thanked me — just that, nothing more.
 Another long, silent, minute passed.
 I was about to say goodbye when the boy spoke again.

 “You know what I was wondering?”

 “What?”

-“If I do it with the clouds, and then they rain ...
+“If I do it with the clouds, and then they rain....
 If there’s girls or ladies who get caught out in that rain ... would they have babies that looked like me?”

 “Kid, you’ve got to know that’s not how pregnancy works.”

-“I know it’s not usually how it works, but — ”
+“I know it’s not usually how it works, but— ”

 “It’s never how it works.”

 I waited for him to acknowledge this, but he didn’t speak again.
 I’d put my clothes in my pack, and I’d given him the cable cutters and rope.
 I had to go.

-“Good luck,” I said, “Whatever you end up doing.”
+“Good luck,” I said.
+“Whatever you end up doing.”

 “Thanks,” he said.
 “Maybe you can fix things between you and the rain one day.”